Ua

 C

 I have no desires now.
 No wants.
 I feel like I’m just underwater now and I have no wants.
 I don’t know what I would like to have happen.
-I don’t now what I want.
+I don’t know what I want.
 I know that I have to work but I am just underwater.

 [Pause]